-After Hiroshima and Nagasaki many went back and we have been blessed with many who have said no, no a million times, creating movements and treatins, awareness and choices that might invite all to the learning that we are indeed no enemies and that the only reasonable insight to learn from the conception and use of nuclear weapons is to say no, no a billion times.
-From Josph Rotblat to Dorothy Day, from Pugwash to ICAN many already said no!, all of them recognizing that the memory of the victims count, that remembering is key to imagining a world without nuclear weapons.
+After Hiroshima and Nagasaki many said "no", a responding, creative "no".
+They imagined another way.
+We have been blessed with many who have said no, no a million times, creating movements and treatis, awareness and choices that might invite all to the learning that we are indeed no enemies and that the only reasonable insight to learn from the conception and use of nuclear weapons is to say no, no a billion times.
+From Josph Rotblat to Dorothy Day, from Pugwash to ICAN many already said no!
+For all of them, recognizing that the memory of the victims count, that remembering is key to imagining a world without nuclear weapons.
 Let's engage with them.